 Understanding Construction Project Delivery Methods

 You are going to embark on a construction project – now what?
 Perhaps the first major decision that must be made is what type of project delivery method you will use.
-Project delivery method refers to the process that will be followed in selecting design and construction professionals on your project, the design and specifications of your project, and ultimately the completion of your project.
+The project delivery method refers to the process that will be followed in selecting design and construction professionals on your project, the design and specifications of your project, and ultimately the completion of your project.

 With this delivery method, the Owner selects one entity to handle both the design and the construction of a project.
-There is one contract for the Owner, and the Design Builder in turn holds the contracts with the architectural partner, subcontractors, and other vendors and professionals.
+There is one contract for the Owner, and the Design-Builder, in turn, holds the contracts with the architectural partner, subcontractors, and other vendors and professionals.

-The Design Builder will be responsible to manage the project from start to finish, creating a cohesive and collaborative team.
+The Design-Builder will be responsible to manage the project from start to finish, creating a cohesive and collaborative team.
 The Owner generally experiences fewer change orders, reduced administrative burdens, lower overall project costs, and fewer disputes that result in litigation (citation: Design-Build Institute of America).
 Additionally, this method is typically more efficient in that design changes can be vetted and executed more quickly.

-One of the greatest benefits to utilizing this method with Horst Construction is that we offer a Guaranteed Maximum Price with this delivery method.
+One of the greatest benefits of utilizing this method with Horst Construction is that we offer a Guaranteed Maximum Price with this delivery method.
 This means you have accurate, detailed information about the cost of your project before construction begins – not to mention peace of mind.

 The Owner holds the contract for both the architectural partner and the construction partner, separately.
 The architect works to independently manage the design and the construction partner is responsible for the management of the construction of the project.
 This is the method that many Owners are most familiar with, and because multiple bids are solicited, it provides the sense that an Owner is getting the best possible price.

 This method is less collaborative and more competitive, by nature.
-Lastly, because the Owner is independently approving the architect’s drawings, the liability for any misalignment of plans and construction specifications falls to the Owner.
+Because the Owner is independently approving the architect’s drawings, the liability for any misalignment of plans and construction specifications falls to the Owner.

 The CM and architect then work together during the design phase, with the CM acting as a consultant to the Owner.
 The Owner holds each contract separately, and there is ultimately no contractual responsibility for the architect to follow the advice or direction provided by the CM.
-Once the construction begins, the CM transitions to acting as general contractor (GC) and completes the construction work on the project.
+Once the construction begins, the CM transitions to acting as a general contractor (GC) and completes the construction work on the project.

 Since Horst Construction is a full-service construction company, we complete projects using all delivery methods.
 We would love the opportunity to discuss your individual project needs and how we can help you achieve your vision.
 Please give us a call or contact us here.